sunandithabs/CANary/README.md

 ## how it works

 1. ecus send frames on a schedule with realistic jitter (`canary/ecu/`).
-2. simulatedbus resolves priority via a min-heap on arbitration id, lower id wins, the same way real can arbitration works (`canary/bus/`).
+2. simulatedbus resolves priority via a min-heap on arbitration id — lower id wins, same as real can arbitration.
 3. logger, detector, and statsengine each subscribe independently. none of them know the others exist.
 4. detector tracks per-id baselines (expected source, size, period) and runs six independent rules against every frame, producing severity-tagged alerts.
-5. statsengine aggregates telemetry, rates, latency, top talkers, purely from what it observes. it never touches bus internals.
+5. statsengine aggregates telemetry — rates, latency, top talkers — purely from what it observes. it never touches bus internals.
 6. dashboard renders both and owns nothing else.

 ## design decisions

-arbitration is modeled as priority scheduling, not bit-level contention. this gets the real effect, latency under load and deterministic priority, without simulating electrical signaling that nothing downstream needs.
+arbitration is modeled as priority scheduling, not bit-level contention. that gets the real effect — latency under load, deterministic priority — without simulating electrical signaling nothing downstream needs.

 c shows up exactly once, for the crc-15 checksum, because that's genuinely bit-level, hardware-adjacent work. it's not there for its own sake.

-a few protocol features are left out on purpose: bit-stuffing, ack slots, error frames, remote frames, overload frames, the bus-off state machine, exact bit-level arbitration. none of them change what the detector can observe, so implementing them would just be chasing can-spec completeness instead of building detection tooling.
+a few protocol features are left out on purpose: bit-stuffing, ack slots, error frames, remote frames, overload frames, the bus-off state machine, exact bit-level arbitration. none of them change what the detector can observe, so building them would just be chasing can-spec completeness instead of detection tooling.

-`businterface` got extracted after module 4, not designed upfront, and it required zero changes to the detector, logger, or ecu code. that's the payoff of subscriber-pattern decoupling from day one.
+`businterface` took zero changes to the detector, logger, or ecu code. that's the payoff of subscriber-pattern decoupling from day one.

-two real bugs only showed up at integration time, in module 7: ecu frames defaulted to wall-clock timestamps instead of simulated time, and the stats engine mixed wall-clock latency against simulated-time frames. both got fixed with explicit, documented clock-passing rather than patched over. see `simulator.__init__` and `statsengine.observe()`.
+two real bugs only showed up at integration time, ecu frames defaulted to wall-clock timestamps instead of simulated time, and the stats engine mixed wall-clock latency against simulated-time frames. both got fixed with explicit, documented clock-passing rather than patched over. see `simulator.__init__` and `statsengine.observe()`.

 ## future work